 Fire safety for animal facilities

-Working at any business which involves animals can be highly rewarding, but like any other place of business there are fire safety risks which must be considered and dealt with.
+Working at any business that involves animals can be highly rewarding, and often a lot of fun.
+But, as with any other place of work, there are serious issues like fire safety risks that have to be considered and dealt with.

 - Identification of hazards